- General Best Practices

 When an individual creates his or her LinkedIn profile, they have the option to select their education history, which plays a key role in identifying your school’s alumni network on LinkedIn.
 School professionals who work specifically with alumni or fundraising efforts can use LinkedIn to connect with these individuals, learn more about what they’re up to, and share the latest happenings at the school itself that alumni may be interested in hearing more about.

-For example, Zurich International School features their alumni network throughout their LinkedIn page by pulling in the number of individuals who are considered alumni (over 1,000!).
+For example, Zurich International School features its alumni network throughout its LinkedIn page by pulling in the number of individuals who are considered alumni (over 1,500!).

-LinkedIn also provides great career insight into their alumni with data breaking down where individuals are located, where they work, and what they do.
+LinkedIn also provides great alumni insights with data breaking down where individuals are located, where they work, and what they do.